keithricker/docker-drupal-base/README.md

 ####Fire up the Mysql Server

-To enable use of the database, you'll need to have a port mapping from the host machine to the container's port 3306 ... so you will just need to add that as an extra parameter to the *"docker run"* command.
+In order to enable access to the database, you'll need to have a port mapping from the host machine to the container's port 3306 ... so you will just need to add that as an extra parameter to the *"docker run"* command.
 As an example, we'll just use port 49158.

 ```